St. Louis, Missouri 63103

 On the opposite side of the Museum is Triumph Grill.

 This is a motorcycle themed restaurant!
 This chandelier of spokes hung above us while we ate!
+This wall decoration of speedometers was also in our dining area.

 Many of the restaurant rooms are covered with motorcycle themed prints and pictures.